talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 #### Soy, Soy Foods and Their Role in Vegetarian Diets - 2018

+> Vegetarians had the major intake among the Western people, with 7-12 mg per day of total isoflavones. [...]
 > Overall, the low content of bioactive compounds in second generation soy foods [(e.g. soy based mock meats)] and moderate amounts in traditional soy preparations offer modest health benefits with very limited risk for potential adverse health effects.
 At the same time, to have the beneficial effects of soy isoflavones, intake should be at least of 60-100 mg per day, at present not easily reached in Western countries. [...]
 > Despite the high intakes in Asian countries, there is still a paucity of long term data on soy consumption in Western countries.
 Currently, the use of soy foods in infancy, including soy-based infant formulas, was not linked to adverse events.
 However, absence of evidence is not an evidence of absence. [...]
 > The transfer of data from in vitro and animal model to human health, as well as clinical trial results with isolate or concentrate fractions from soy, as well diverse nutraceuticals supplements, must be carefully interpreted.
 The disturbing effect of soy on thyroid hormones in subclinical hypothyroidism has been debated but it seems to be a mere goitrogenic [(interfering with iodine absorption)] mechanism, so it is crucial to satisfy adequate intakes of iodine from foods or by fortification, especially in vegetarians.
-> The use of various protein sources could be useful for avoiding a monochromatic nutrition in vegetarians, widely based on soy [13].
+> The use of various protein sources could be useful for avoiding a monochromatic nutrition in vegetarians, widely based on soy.
 Key nutrients in soy (such as proteins, minerals, vitamins and phytochemicals) are also shared by others plant foods, so it is unnecessary in vegetarian diet to always choose soy and soy foods.
-Seeds, nuts, cereals and other pulses can be good sources of protein that can be alternatively chosen to obtain a nutritionally adequate and healthy diet, as proposed in VegPlate method [590] and the use of soy can be limited to personal taste and habits.
+Seeds, nuts, cereals and other pulses can be good sources of protein that can be alternatively chosen to obtain a nutritionally adequate and healthy diet, as proposed in VegPlate method and the use of soy can be limited to personal taste and habits.
 > [Soy, Soy Foods and Their Role in Vegetarian Diets - Nutrients - 2018](https://web.archive.org/web/20191002195620/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5793271/pdf/nutrients-10-00043.pdf/)